-The actual filming was done by Claude in a Mercedes 450SEL 6.9 instead of an actual Ferrari and that was for a very good reason, the Mercedes had the pace of the Ferrari but ultimately due to it’s self-levelling hydropneumatic suspension which came in handy with Paris’ different road surfaces, this made the footage a whole lot more smoother and easier to watch than the Ferrari could ever do, however this brings me onto the only real issue with Rendezvous and that is the sound.
+The actual filming was done by Claude in a Mercedes 450SEL 6.9 instead of an actual Ferrari and that was for a very good reason, the Mercedes had the pace of the Ferrari but ultimately due to its self-leveling hydropneumatic suspension which came in handy with Paris’ different road surfaces, this made the footage a whole lot smoother and easier to watch than the Ferrari could ever do, however, this brings me onto the only real issue with Rendezvous and that is the sound.

 Hope You Enjoy!

 By Alex Jebson